-- Set a speed limit: the speed limit of each particular road will be considered by default, but you can set a fixed speed limit disregards the limit of each road. - Speed alert: If you wish TwoNav to let you know when you drive over the established speed limit, you may choose among the different alert types, such as a speed limit icon, a visual alert or a visual alert plus an audible alert, or on the contrary, choose that it does not inform of it. - Speed to block interface: When is higher than this value, User Interface will be blocked to user can not manipulate the system.
-It is important to configure this function according to laws of each country. - Radar alert: You may select if you wish to be informed of the presence of radars on your route by activating this option. - Radar distance alert: You may select the distance at which you wish to be informed of the presence of a radar within some preset values. - Show radars: The exact position of all radars will be indicated by means of an icon on the map.
+- Set a speed limit: the speed limit of each particular road will be considered by default, but you can set a fixed speed limit disregards the limit of each road. - Speed warning: If you wish TwoNav to let you know when you drive over the established speed limit, you may choose among the different alert types, such as a speed limit icon, a visual alert or a visual alert plus an audible alert, or on the contrary, choose that it does not inform of it. - Radar alert: You may select if you wish to be informed of the presence of radars on your route by activating this option. - Radar distance alert: You may select the distance at which you wish to be informed of the presence of a radar within some preset values. - Show radars: The exact position of all radars will be indicated by means of an icon on the map.
 I have a question.